 CGM technology has moved rapidly from specialist diabetes clinics into direct-to-consumer wellness apps.
 That trajectory creates a real risk: practitioners either dismiss CGM entirely because it feels like a consumer fad, or they recommend it to every patient because the data look impressive.
 Neither position is defensible.
 The question is not whether CGM produces interesting data -- it does -- but whether that data will change your clinical decision for this particular patient.

 Dietary intervention plateau.
-A patient has been following a well-designed nutrition protocol for 8--12 weeks but progress has stalled.
+A patient has been following a well-designed nutrition protocol for 8-12 weeks but progress has stalled.
 CGM can identify specific foods or meal compositions that provoke disproportionate glycaemic responses.
 Zeevi et al. (2015) showed that individual postprandial glycaemic responses to identical foods vary enormously -- a finding confirmed by the PREDICT study (Berry et al., 2020).
 CGM converts "eat less sugar" into "this specific breakfast combination is producing a 4 mmol/L spike followed by a crash at 10:30."
+The 2025-2030 dietary guidance now supports this personalised approach, with federal recommendations explicitly acknowledging individual variability.

 The clinical decision rule is straightforward: will a 14-day CGM dataset change what I recommend?
 If the answer is no, save the patient the cost and complexity.